cotkjaer/uicollectionviewinuicollectionviewcell/README.md

-uicollectionviewinuicollectionviewcell
+UICollectionView in an UICollectionViewCell using Storyboard
 ======================================

-UICollectionView in an UICollectionViewCell using Storyboardd
+This is an example of an UICollectionView in an UICollectionViewCell using only Storyboard (no xibs).

+There are two UICollectionViewControllers; an inner and an outer.
+Both have a matching set of UICollectionViews and UICollectionViewCells

+The outer controller does a bit of half-screen paging.